fullstacktechnos/firebase-functions/README.md

 1) Create your firebase project from https://console.firebase.google.com

 2) Update config.json file present in root directory of this project with the keys from your firebase project.
+If you dont want to use config file locally you need to set config variables firebase itself.

 3) Update your firebase project id in .firebaserc